3dcitydb/importer-exporter/impexp-client-gui/resources/doc/README.txt

 * Java JRE or JDK >= 11
 * @citydbName@ version @citydbVersion@ on
-  - PostgreSQL DBMS >= 13 with PostGIS extension >= 3.0
+  - PostgreSQL DBMS >= 14 with PostGIS extension >= 3.1
   - Oracle Spatial DBMS >= 19c
   - PolarDB for PostgresSQL >= 1.1 with Ganos >= 4.6

 The @name@ can be run on any platform providing appropriate Java support.
 It has been tested on the following platforms:
-  - Microsoft Windows 7, 8, 10, 11
+  - Microsoft Windows 10, 11
   - Apple Mac OS X and macOS
-  - Ubuntu 9 - 24
+  - Ubuntu 24 - 25

 5. (Un)Installation
 -------------------

-It is recommended to use the universal installer to setup the
+It is recommended to use the universal installer to set up the
 @name@ application on your local computer.
 The universal installer will guide you through the steps of the installation process.
 Afterwards, you can immediately run the application